rrw-zilliqa/dev-portal-2/zq2/docs/nodes/node.md

     You can now follow the steps below.

 ### [Start the node](#start-the-node)
+Only full archive nodes need to sync from the genesis block.
+This can take up to a few days depending on the network and the node's hardware.
+Once a node is fully synced, its data directory can be copied to setup more nodes quickly.
+Note that running a node with a copied data directory is matter of trust since the data is not verified.
+<br><br>
+Nodes that do not need all historical blocks can be synced much faster from a checkpoint, preferably the latest one.
+This takes only a few hours at most.
+The root of trust in this case is the hash of the checkpoint block that can be obtained from and verified against public sources.

 * Start the node without Checkpoint:
   ```bash
   chmod +x start_node.sh && \